-Use the space provided on the next page to answer the two questions shown.
+Use the space provided on the next page to record your personal account of learning how to program

 You may find the following questions useful to guide you:

-- What was the first programming language you learned? - If you ever learned a second programming language, how did the learning experience differ the second time around? - Did you ever have that Aaahhh!! moment? - Were there any programming constructs you found particularly difficult/easy to grasp? - What was the balance between theory and practical? - What were the practicals like? - What approach was taken by your teachers? - What was the nature of your learning? - In what ways might Computer Science differ from other subjects in terms of learning (later we can ask the same question in terms of teaching)
+- What was the first programming language you learned? - What did your first program do? - If you ever learned a second programming language, how did the learning experience differ the second time around? - Did you ever experience an Aaahhh!! moment when learning programming? - Were there any programming constructs you found particularly difficult/easy to grasp? - What was the balance between theory and practical? - What were the practicals like? - What approach was taken by your teachers? - In what ways might Computer Science differ from other subjects in terms of learning (later we can ask the same question in terms of teaching)